-- Never run a machine inside a closed area. - Keep nuts and bolts tight, especially the blade attachment bolts.
+- Use extra care when handling gasoline and other fuels.
+They are flammable and vapors are explosive. - A. Use only an approved container. - B. Never remove the gas cap or add fuel when the engine is running.
+Allow the engine to cool before refueling.
+Do not smoke. - C. Never refuel the machine indoors. - D. Never store the machine or fuel container inside where there is an open flame, such as near a water heater or furnace. - Never run a machine inside a closed area. - Keep nuts and bolts tight, especially the blade attachment bolts.
 Keep equipment in good condition. - Never tamper with safety devices.
 Check their proper operation regularly. - Keep the machine free of grass, leaves, or other debris build-up.
-Clean up oil or fuel spillage fuel soaked debris.
+Clean up oil or fuel spillage.
 Allow the machine to cool before storing. - Stop and inspect the equipment if you strike an object.
-Repair, if necessary, before restarting. - Never make any adjustments or repairs with the engine running. - Grass catcher components are subject to wear, damage and deterioration, which could expose moving parts or allow objects to be thrown.
-Frequently check components and replace with manufacturer's recommended parts, when necessary. - Mower blades are sharp and can cut.
-Wrap the blade(s) or wear gloves, and use extra caution when servicing them. - Check for proper brake operation frequently.
-Adjust and service as required. - Maintain or replace safety and instruction decals as necessary.
+Repair, if necessary, before restarting. - Grass catcher components are subject to wear, damage and deterioration, which could expose moving parts or allow objects to be thrown.
+Frequently check components and replace with manufacturer's recommended parts, when necessary.

-• Use only genuine Toro replacement parts to ensure that original standards are maintained.
+- Mower blades are sharp and can cut.
+Wrap the blade(s) or wear gloves, and use extra caution when servicing them. - Use only genuine Toro replacement parts to ensure that original standards are maintained.